 - Saves money by reducing the school’s disposal costs;

 - Enhances an environmental science program with hands-on science activities;

 - Teaches students about the values of composting in the school and at home;

 - Provides a great example of a natural life cycle; and

 - Gives students a feeling of control over their environment.

-Composting in New Hampshire Schools: A “How to” Guide is available to provide the educator and/or administrator at a school, camp, or other institution with enough background information to decide if they want to start composting organics on site.
-If the decision is made to compost, the Guide also provides a step by step process on how to set up a composting project, answer possible questions that may arise, and point out and refer to case studies and other resources that are available for the composters.
+Composting in New Hampshire Schools: A “How to” Guide is available to provide the educator and/or administrator at a school, camp or other institution, with enough background information to decide if they want to start composting organics on site.
+If the decision is made to compost, the Guide also provides a step-by-step process on how to set up a composting project, answer possible questions that may arise, and point out and refer to case studies and other resources that are available for the composter.
 For easier downloading, Composting in New Hampshire Schools: A “How to” Guide has been divided into four sections:

 For more information on how to set up your own school composting program or to order a hard copy of these publications, please contact The CLUB by e-mail at firstname.lastname@example.org.